 Important!
 Since resources from templates or TAPs are loaded/copied into the node, you must update the resources by reloading them if you make changes to a template and want to benefit from these changes in an existing stream.
-See the topic "Updating Node Resources After Loading" for more information.
+See the topic "Updating Node Resources After Loading" on page 160 for more information.